Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Heterogeneous Hypergraph

 We realize \pname in an end-to-end fashion, including the initialization of node embedding, the dynamic heterogeneous hyperedges generation and heterogeneous hyperedges learning.
 The learnt node representations can then be used in downstream tasks such as node classification and link prediction.
 The integrated training process is conducted in a supervised manner.
 We propose a united loss function, which combines the loss of reconstruction in the dynamic heterogeneous hyperedges generation and the loss of supervised downstream task.
 We take node classification as an example of a downstream task.
 In this case, the label of the node set $\mathcal{V}$ is $\emph{Y}^{\mathcal{V}}$.
 We use an MLP to map node representations to label space, and the loss in node classification can be calculated as:

 where $\textit{CE}$ is the cross-entropy function and used to measure the differences between estimated labels and the true labels of nodes.
 Finally, the united loss is defined as:

 where $\mathcal{L}_{recon}$ is defined in Eq. \ref{eq:lambda}.
 The process of reconstructing the master node using slave nodes can uncover implicit relationships between the master node and others.
 However, as pointed out above, this process is sensitive to noisy nodes.
 Over-reliance on reconstruction loss compromises the performance of our model.
 To enhance the generalization ability, we need to use a weight hyperparameter $\alpha$, to balance the effects of loss of supervised downstream task and reconstruction loss.
+The full process of \pname is described in Algorithm~\ref{lfh}.